weblyzard/inscriptis/README.md

 the latter one containing the reference text output for the given html file.

 ### Text conversion output comparison and speed benchmarking
-inscriptis offers a small benchmarking script that can compare different HTML to txt convertion approaches.
+inscriptis offers a small benchmarking script that can compare different HTML to text conversion approaches.
 The script will run the different approaches on a list of URLs, `url_list.txt`, and save the text output into a time stamped folder in `benchmarking/benchmarking_results` for manual comparison.
 Additionally the processing speed of every approach per URL is measured and saved in a text file called `speed_comparisons.txt` in the respective time stamped folder.